RobinGunarathna/Crypto-streams-CSX/README.md

 I deployed the website with github-pages.

-I had to change the main page file name to index.html so it loads up correctly.
+1. I had to change the main page file name to index.html so it loads up correctly.
+2. In the Github repository.
+I navigated to the settings tab.
+3. From the source drop-down menu I selected the master branch
 ## Bugs

 Only bug I have is the one with the responsiveness that i explained in the "Testing" section of the readme.